-Toxic relationship can leave you really wounded and mess up your self-confidence.
+Toxic relationship can leave you really wounded and mess up your self esteem.
 Even if your partner was not narcissistic and didn’t bring you down verbally, the whole experience can make you start doubting yourself.

 Toxic relationships tend to consume us completely, because our hope for things changing for the better makes us work extra-hard and give all our energy to this relationship.
 And when this relationship finally breaks down, we can end up feeling not good enough, because despite so much effort we couldn’t make it work.
 On top of that, realizing that you were in a toxic relationship can add a feeling of shame, making it even more difficult to believe in yourself.